mockery/mockery/README.markdown

 atMost()->times(3) means the call must be called no more than three times.
 This also means no calls are acceptable.

+    between(min, max)

+Sets an expected range of call counts.
+This is actually identical to using atLeast()->times(min)->atMost()->times(max) but it provided as a shorthand.
+It may be followed by a times() call with no parameter to preserve the APIs natural language readability.

     ordered()

 Declares that this method is expected to be called in a specific order in